Bojhena Shey Bojhena: Plot

 Then the story flashes back to the present where Noor takes Rhea to meet his parents.
 They ride the same bus which is boarded by Abhik too who went to meet Joyeeta albeit he is returning as he could not find her address.
 Then another bus shows Joyeeta who is returning to Balurghat from Kolkata, where she went again to meet Abhik.
 Besides, it also shows a glimpse of a mother and her child, a girls' hockey team, a newly married couple, two college students who are attracted to each other and a man returning from Dubai to see his five-year-old daughter for the first time.
 As they are about to reach their destination, the buses collide head-on, creating a devastating accident.
 People rush to their aid.
 Noor ends up with a severe head injury and Rhea forces him to go to the hospital by an ambulance which was leaving.
 She stays back to help others as being a nurse, it was her job.
 Abhik also starts helping others.
 Finally he sees Joyeeta injured in another bus.
 At the hospital, Abhik confesses his love to Joyeeta at her bedside, and she manages to regain consciousness.
 The film ends with a tragic part as showing Noor and Joyeeta dead.
 The concluding scene shows Noor's body being taken away by a hysteric Rhea and his grieving parents while Abhik affectionately caresses the palm of a lifeless Joyeeta inside the ICU only to leave the hospital later, in grief.
 The site of the crash is declared an accident prone-area, and the film ends with few messages on road safety.
-One can never understand the reason behind what life has in store for him/her.
+One can never understand the reason behind what life has in store for them.
 Hence, the name: 'Bojhena Shey Bojhena'.